How to Change Spectrum WiFi Name and Password

 Conclusion

-In conclusion, changing the WiFi name (SSID) and password on your Spectrum modem/router is an essential step to ensure the security and privacy of your home network.
+In conclusion, changing the Spectrum WiFi name (SSID) and password is an essential step to ensure the security and privacy of your home network.
 Modifying the default settings can minimize the risk of unauthorized access, safeguard your personal information, and prevent conflicts with neighboring Wi-Fi signals.

 This article provides you with three different methods to change your wireless name and password: